History of statistics: Origins in probability theory

+The term 'statistic' was introduced by the Italian scholar Girolamo Ghilini in 1589 with reference to this science.
 The birth of statistics is often dated to 1662, when John Graunt, along with William Petty, developed early human statistical and census methods that provided a framework for modern demography.
 He produced the first life table, giving probabilities of survival to each age.
 His book Natural and Political Observations Made upon the Bills of Mortality used analysis of the mortality rolls to make the first statistically based estimation of the population of London.
 He knew that there were around 13,000 funerals per year in London and that three people died per eleven families per year.
 He estimated from the parish records that the average family size was 8 and calculated that the population of London was about 384,000; this is the first known use of a ratio estimator.
 Laplace in 1802 estimated the population of France with a similar method; see Ratio estimator for details.

 Although the original scope of statistics was limited to data useful for governance, the approach was extended to many fields of a scientific or commercial nature during the 19th century.
 The mathematical foundations for the subject heavily drew on the new probability theory, pioneered in the 16th century by Gerolamo Cardano, Pierre de Fermat and Blaise Pascal.
 Christiaan Huygens (1657) gave the earliest known scientific treatment of the subject.
 Jakob Bernoulli's Ars Conjectandi (posthumous, 1713) and Abraham de Moivre's The Doctrine of Chances (1718) treated the subject as a branch of mathematics.
 In his book Bernoulli introduced the idea of representing complete certainty as one and probability as a number between zero and one.

 A key early application of statistics in the 18th century was to the human sex ratio at birth.
 John Arbuthnot studied this question in 1710.
 Arbuthnot examined birth records in London for each of the 82 years from 1629 to 1710.
 In every year, the number of males born in London exceeded the number of females.
 Considering more male or more female births as equally likely, the probability of the observed outcome is 0.5^82, or about 1 in 4,8360,0000,0000,0000,0000,0000; in modern terms, the p-value.
 This is vanishingly small, leading Arbuthnot that this was not due to chance, but to divine providence: "From whence it follows, that it is Art, not Chance, that governs."
-This is and other work by Arbuthnot is credited as "the first use of significance tests" the first example of reasoning about statistical significance and moral certainty, and "… perhaps the first published report of a nonparametric test …", specifically the sign test; see details at Sign test.
+This is and other work by Arbuthnot is credited as "the first use of significance tests" the first example of reasoning about statistical significance and moral certainty, and "... perhaps the first published report of a nonparametric test ...", specifically the sign test; see details at Sign test.